fusionfabric/open-api-standard/Paths_and_Resources.md

 - TOC
 {:toc}

-## Paths
+## Introduction

 A REST API's path consists of an HTTP method, a base path and one or more resources and identifiers.

 A resource is a concrete concept related to the business domain e.g. `accounts`.

-An identifier is the unique value or key that is used to identify a resource.
+A resource identifier is the unique value or key that is used to identify a resource.

 Business domain resources are manipulated using HTTP methods as required by the business and resources should be addressable via a URI that is